f5devcentral/f5xc-dns-demoguide/README.rst

 Click on add item create a DNS Load Balancer pool for the European load balancing rule.

 .. figure:: Assets/pool-creation.jpg
+Under Metadata section provide name as dns-europe.
+Click on ``Add Item`` button to enter the pool members.

 .. figure:: Assets/dns-europe.jpg
+Add Pool members with the 13.43.109.15 and 18.197.126.112 Public IPs.

 .. figure:: Assets/dns-europe-ip-new.jpg